Higher-Order Asset Pricing Factors via Forward Selection Fama-MacBeth Regression: Methodology

 where $\bar f = (\bar f_1,\dots,\bar f_p)^{\top} = T^{-1}\sum_{t=1}^T f_{t}$ and the inverse of the matrix is understood as the Moore-Penrose generalized inverse if the matrix is singular.\footnote{Note that the vector $\widehat\beta_{i,\S}$ is not a sub-vector of some $p$-dimensional vector $\widehat\beta_i$.
 In fact, even if we have $j\in\S_1\cap\S_2$ for some $j$, it is clearly possible that components of the vectors $\widehat\beta_{i,\S_1}$ and $\widehat\beta_{i,\S_2}$ corresponding to the factor $j$ may differ.} Also, let $R_{FM}^2(\S)$ be the $R^2$ in the cross-sectional OLS regression of $\bar r_i$ on $\widehat\beta_{i,\S}$.
 We apply the forward selection algorithm with the aim to maximize $R_{FM}^2(\S)$.
 For a desired number of factors $\widehat s$, the algorithm takes the following form:

 Alternatively, the algorithm can be stopped when adding an extra factor does not significantly increase the $R^2$, i.e. $R_{FM}^2(\S\cup \widehat j) - R_{FM}^2(\S) \leq \epsilon$ for some small value of the tolerance parameter $\epsilon$ and $\widehat j$ appearing in Step 2 of the algorithm.
-Also, some factors that are deemed to be important, e.g. Fama-French factors, can be included in the algorithm in the first step, i.e. we can set $\S = \S_0$ for some pre-specified set of factors $\S_0$ in Step 1 of the algorithm instead of setting $\S = \emptyset$.
+In practice, we use $\epsilon = 1\%$, which seems meaningful from the empirical point of view.\footnote{Additionally, we implement a cross-validation method to select the optimal $\epsilon$ in Appendix \ref{sec:optimal_stopping}.} Also, some factors that are deemed to be important, e.g. Fama-French factors, can be included in the algorithm in the first step, i.e. we can set $\S = \S_0$ for some pre-specified set of factors $\S_0$ in Step 1 of the algorithm instead of setting $\S = \emptyset$.

 The result of Algorithm \ref{alg: fs fama-macbeth} is the set of factors $\S$, which we denote as $\widehat{\S}$ throughout the paper.
 Using this set, we estimate the vector of SDF loadings by $\widehat\psi = (\widehat\psi_1,\dots,\widehat\psi_p)^{\top}$, where we set